freedomofpress/securedrop-dev-docs/docs/supported_languages.rst

    SHOULD revoke support for *L* for *V3*.

         #.
 In consultation with Localization Lab and the Release
-           Manager, the Localization Manager MAY extend *L*’s probationary period, for example if the `language census`_ indicates that revoking support for *L* would jeopardize the default locale for many instances, for especially high-traffic or high-profile instances,
+           Manager, the Localization Manager MAY extend *L*'s probationary period, for example if the `language census`_ indicates that revoking support for *L* would jeopardize the default locale for many instances, for especially high-traffic or high-profile instances,